cmu-db/peloton/src/optimizer/README.md

 There's one task `DeriveStats` that is not mentioned in the Columnbia paper.
 We follow the [Orca paper](http://15721.courses.cs.cmu.edu/spring2018/papers/15-optimizer1/p337-soliman.pdf) to derive stats for each group on the fly.
 When a new group is generated, we'll recursively collect stats for the column used in the root operator's predicate (When a new group is generated, there's only one expression in the group, thus only one root operator), compute stats for the root group and cache those stats in the group so that we only derive stats for columns we need, which is efficient for both time and space.

 The design of property enforcing also follows Orca rather than Columbia.
-We'll add enforcer after applying physical rules and the enforcer will be stored separately from regular physical operators.
+We'll add enforcers after applying physical rules.

 ## Operator to plan transformation